 4. How to change fonts in iMovie?

-Double-click on the title’s textbox that is displayed on the Preview Screen and then head over to the Fonts menu.
+Double-click on the title’s text box that is displayed on the preview screen, and then heads over to the Fonts menu.
 There are hundreds of fonts to choose from, but keep in mind that the text has to be selected in order for the change to become visible on the screen.